aiotsystems/aiot_gateway/README.md

 ### Step 3: Download and install the AIOT Gateway software

-From your Raspberry Pi download the latest Release of the AIOT Gateway software here: https://github.com/aiotsystems/aiot_gateway
+From your Raspberry Pi download the latest Release or clone the repository of the AIOT Gateway software here: https://github.com/aiotsystems/aiot_gateway
+This repository needs to be cloned or unzipped in `/home/pi/aiot_gateway`

-Unzip the release in the /home/pi/ folder and run the following command:
+Unzip the content of the release in the /home/pi/aiot_gateway folder and run the following command:

 `source install_aiot_gateway.sh`